On the Ergodicity of Interacting Particle Systems under Number Rigidity

-The space~$\dUpsilon$ is endowed with the \emph{vague topology}~$\T_\mrmv$, induced by the duality with continuous compactly supported functions on~$X$, and with a reference Borel probability measure~$\QP$, occasionally understood as the law of a proper point process on~$X$.
-Throughout this paper, we always assume that the intensity measure~$\mssm_\QP$ of $\QP$ (see \eqref{eq: int}) is finite on any compact sets (Assumption~\ref{ass:Mmu}).
-By means of dropping labels of particles, a system of infinitely interacting diffusion processes on the base space $X$ can be thought of as {\it a diffusion process} on $\dUpsilon$, i.e., a continuous-time Markov process having $\T_\mrmv$-continuous trajectories on $\dUpsilon$, provided the system of evolving particles does not condense too much by itself in the sense that any compact set in $X$ contains only finitely many particles throughout the time evolutions.
+The space~$\dUpsilon$ is endowed with the \emph{vague topology}~$\T_\mrmv$ by the duality of compactly supported continuous functions on~$X$, and with a Borel probability measure~$\QP$, understood as the law of a proper point process on~$X$.

+\paragraph{Interacting diffusions}A system of interacting {\it many} diffusions on the base space $X$ can be thought of as a {\it single} diffusion on $\dUpsilon$, provided the system does not condense too much by itself in the sense that every compact set in $X$ contains only finitely many particles throughout the time evolutions.
 There have been a large number of studies on a diffusion in~$\dUpsilon$, in particular, on a system of infinite stochastic differential equations on~$\R^n$, written `formally' as